LipeManoel/LipeManoel/README.md

   </a>
 </div>

-### ⚙️ Ferramentas e Tecnologias
 ---

-Aqui estão algumas das principais tecnologias e linguagens que venho utilizando em meus estudos e projetos pessoais.
-Estou sempre em busca de aprender mais e explorar novas ferramentas!
+### ⚙️ Tools and Technologies
+---

+Here are some of the main technologies and languages I’ve been using in my studies and personal projects.
+I’m always eager to learn more and explore new tools!

-- **Avançado:** C, lógica de programação
+- **Advanced:** C, programming logic
-- **Intermediário em:** HTML5, JavaScript, CSS, React
+- **Intermediate:** HTML5, JavaScript, CSS, React
-- **Básico em:** Java, N8N, Python, MySQL
+- **Basic:** Java, n8n, Python, MySQL

+---

-### 📫 Contato
+### 📫 Contact
 ---

 - **LinkedIn:** [Felipe Manoel Rodrigues Pessoa](https://www.linkedin.com/in/felipe-manoel-rodrigues-pessoa/)